-Dr. Gallagher is interested in the clinical care of neuromuscular disease, tele-medicine, electrodiagnostic procedures (EMG and intraoperative monitoring).
-His clinical time is spent in the outpatient neuromuscular clinic providing longitudinal care for patients and on the inpatient service caring for acute neurologic problems including stroke management, epilepsy, neuromuscular crisis and auto-immune neurologic disease.
+Dr. Gallagher is interested in the clinical care of neuromuscular disease and electrodiagnostic procedures (EMG and intraoperative monitoring).
+His clinical time is primarily spent in the outpatient neuromuscular clinic providing longitudinal care for patients with neuromuscular conditions.
+He has also taken on the role of Director of the University of Michigan Adult Muscular Dystrophy Association (MDA) and Adult Charcot-Marie-Tooth (CMT) Clinics, where he provides longitudinal care to patients.
 In addition, he has strong interest in medical trainee education and he serves as the neuromuscular fellowship director at the University of Michigan.
-Finally, Dr. Gallagher has strong interest in patient safety and quality improvement and oversees departmental efforts to improve patient care.

 Medical School or Training

 - Wayne State University School of Medicine, 2008